A radical solution.

 How it could look.

-The community will have at least one live-in, on-site member of staff, properly trained and properly paid (with consideration for the importance of the role), by Satsuma Neighbour (we are in the process of registering as a CIC).
+The community will have at least one live-in, on-site member of staff, properly trained and properly paid (with consideration for the importance of the role), by Satsuma Neighbour CIC.
 A ‘caretaker/warden’ or ‘house-sister/brother’ type of role.
 A consistent, familiar, constant and trustworthy figure who can be turned to for practical support.

-‘Mate crime’ is not much talked about, but is depressingly and distressingly commonplace within this group of people.
-Our on-site member of staff will also be the eyes and ears for the comings and goings within this community.
+‘Mate crime’ or cuckooing and exploitation, are not much talked about, but are depressingly and distressingly commonplace within this group.
+Our on-site member of staff will therefore be the eyes and ears for the comings and goings within this community.

-Those needing further care and support would bring that in themselves via their care package, perhaps freeing them up from ‘care’ that is local authority provided, badly paid, mostly un-trained, or ‘attached’ to housing.
+Those needing further care and support would bring that in themselves via their care package.

 At the design stage, particular thought and input will be given to creating homes that keep the stresses of sensory sensitivities to a minimum.
 Proper consideration to tackle sensitivities to lighting and sound, for example.